OVDP vs Streamlined

 OVDP vs Streamlined: Differences Between OVDP vs. Streamlined: The OVDP vs Streamlined comparison is complex.
-Heading into 2020, and with rumblings of the IRS closing the Streamlined Filing Compliance Procedures (SFCP), now is an important time to consider your IRS offshore options, and whether OVDP 2019 is an option for consideration.
+Heading into 2020, and with rumblings of the International Revenue Service closing the Streamlined Filing Compliance Procedures (SFCP), now is an important time to consider your IRS offshore options, and whether OVDP 2019 is an option for consideration.

 *To avoid confusion, we will refer to the OVDP and updated voluntary disclosure as OVDP Voluntary Disclosure.